FB

 Flange HeadWrench Head bolts are convenient when there is room to surround the bolt head – like with an open end wrench or ratchet socket.
 They are convenient to grab from the side.
 And, they come in a variety of heads – like square heads and the flange head (in the small image) – which are very useful for DIY.

 Socket Head bolts are convenient because you can place them down into something (countersink hole).
 They also work on flat surfaces.
-Buttons (pan heads and others) have a purpose for rounded heads that don’t protrude sharply or have edges to catch.
+Buttons (pan heads and others) have a purpose for rounded heads that do not protrude sharply or have edges to catch.
 Finally, Flat Heads can go into the work and leave a “Flat” surface.

 The image below shows a countersunk Socket Head Cap Screw, abbreviated SHCS, and a Flat Head shown in a cutaway CAD model so you can see how they interact with the work pieces.